dineshkummarc/imonaplane/doc/feature.md

 * following/followers separately on flight page
 * start page: upcoming flights me/following
 * email user when following books a new flight
-* enter start/destination airport/city (or grab these from somewhere)
 * enter flight no./date by tweeting

 ## other ideas